a9b3/k8s_do_tf_ansible/readme.md

 # Prereqs

-Dynamic inventory script for terraform
+Dynamic inventory script for terraform.
+Need this for getting host ips from terraform state for use with ansible.

 ```sh
 brew install terraform-inventory
 ```

 #### Env Vars

+Terraform digitalocean provider needs a valid digitalocean token, and each node requires ssh fingerprint so ansible can ssh into each machine to do it's thing.

 - `DO_TOKEN` [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)<br>
 - `SSH_FINGERPRINT` [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)